Course: Diploma in Nutrition

 The psychology of food explores our relationship to food and the extremes it can take and some of the psychological studies and behavioural therapies behind these.

-Guest Lecturer: Finian Fallon, BA (Hons) Counselling and Psychotherapy, MA Addiction Studies
+Guest Lecturer: Dr. Finian Fallon, BA (Hons) Counselling and Psychotherapy, MA Addiction Studies

 “Cognitive Behavioural Therapy for Eating Disorders”

 Week Four: Anatomy and Physiology

 This provides a general overview of the eleven body systems.
 It covers the structure and shape of the body and its parts, and their relationship to one another.
 It continues of to the physiological processes by which the eleven systems operate, and the nutritional symptomatology of each system.